Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 - Prioritize your life and fill your day with the highest priority actions.
 Why?
 Because when you live by high priority, you grow in self-worth and confidence.

-- Ask yourself how everything in your life is helping you fulfil what is highest on your list of values and helping you fulfil your mission in life.
+- Ask yourself how everything in your life is helping you fulfil what is highest on your list of values and helping you fulfil your mission in life and true genius.

 You are likely to awaken your genius when you live by your highest value and pursue challenges that inspire you.